jamesrf/opensrf-node/README.md

 [![npm package](https://nodei.co/npm/opensrf.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/opensrf/)

 ## Automate your Evergreen!
-OpenSRF is a nortoriously dense and confusing API.
+OpenSRF is a dense and confusing API.
 This library is designed for libraries using a 3rd party hosted Evergreen instance to built tools to interact with Evergreen from the client side, such as:
 - scripting things
 - building simple web views
 - building simple CLI applications